 Looking at projects from an ethical standpoint is part of the solution.

-Webinar Moderator, Lauren Conceicao, NSW Deputy Executive Director at the Property Council of Australia, says self-respect is part of the equation.
+Webinar Moderator, Lauren Conceicao, NSW Deputy Executive Director at the Property Council of Australia, explained how self-respect is part of the equation.

 2. Plan ahead for risk